 When performing stereotactic radiosurgery to the brain, the team ensures extreme precision and accuracy with the TrueBeam STx linear accelerator.
 This linear accelerator features stereoscopic X-rays and frameless technology, which means the McLeod team delivers highly accurate single fraction treatment without the conventional, invasive frame applied to the patient’s head.READ MORE

 Precise patient set up, tumor targeting, and continuous tracking of patient movement is accomplished through image guided radiotherapy (IGRT).
 Additionally, this particular linear accelerator allows the McLeod Radiation Oncology team to improve treatment times for patients.
 The team can treat unlimited tumors in a patient’s brain in one 30 to 45-minute treatment session rather than 30 to 45 minutes per tumor.

-In addition to cancer, SRS can be used to treat benign conditions such Trigeminal Neuralgia, schwanomas, acoustic neuromas, and Arteriovenous Malformations (AVMs).Close
+In addition to cancer, SRS can be used to treat benign conditions such as schwanomas, acoustic neuromas and Arteriovenous Malformations (AVMs).Close